 “We were surprised at the gap in performance between companies slow to adopt technology in their sales organization and those that rate themselves on par, or even ahead of, other organizations,” Kelly said.

-2. Some Sales Technologies Deserve More Attention
+Sales Enablement Stat No. 2: Some Technologies Deserve More Attention

 The Stat: 43% of companies made a moderate-to-high investment in sales learning and development technology.

 Why This Matters: More than 2/3 of companies that invested in sales learning and development technology realized a positive ROI.
 The upshot: more sales teams could stand to benefit from learning and development technology, Kelly said.

 “We see a cluster of technologies related to planning and deployment, and also learning.
 Those are two areas where we think sales organizations are especially underinvested,” he said.

 Sales Enablement Stat No. 3: Tech-Savvy Teams Provide Better Sales Training